daxfrost/ocr-document-processor/README.md

 ## Overview

-**OCR Document Processor** is a Next.js application designed to showcase two distinct OCR extraction approaches using different OCR libraries with abstractions, currently **Tesseract** and **EasyOCR** are implemented.
+**OCR Document Processor** is a Next.js application designed to showcase two distinct OCR extraction approaches using different OCR libraries with abstractions that will support AI for further processing of OCR data, currently **Tesseract** and **EasyOCR** are implemented.
 The application demonstrates two modes for each OCR tool:

 1. **Automatic Extraction:**
    The backend automatically detects text regions from a document and extracts key–value pairs.
 The API returns both the extracted data and the bounding boxes (rectangles) so that the frontend can overlay them on the document image for review.